 Guided by the Jaycee Creed, JCI New Jersey fosters a spirit of active citizenship and service to humanity.
 We provide young leaders with opportunities to develop their skills, collaborate with like-minded individuals, and make a meaningful impact in their communities and beyond.

-After a period of dormancy, JCI New Jersey was revitalized in 2015 and has since been active in organizing community projects, leadership training, and networking opportunities for young individuals across the state.
+After a period of dormancy, JCI New Jersey was revitalized in 2016, by Ria Serrano and has since been active in organizing community projects, leadership training, and networking opportunities for young individuals across the state.

 JCI New Jersey comprises several local chapters, each dedicated to serving their communities.

-The current legitimate chapter is JCI North Jersey, which focuses on empowering young active citizens to create positive change through leadership development.
-Their programs and activities are designed to help community members reach their goals and fulfill their potential.
+The recognized chapter currently operating is JCI North Jersey, which is dedicated to empowering young active citizens to create positive change through leadership development.
+Through thoughtfully designed programs and initiatives, the chapter provides opportunities for members and community participants to grow, contribute meaningfully, and work toward achieving their personal and collective potential.

 In 2021, JCI New Jersey celebrated the centennial of JCI USA with the "JCI 100 in New Jersey: A Celebration of the Century Gala."
 The event honored the organization's history and contributions to the development of young leaders and reaffirmed its commitment to creating positive change in communities.